LiveZenLK/bonfire-reboot/src/docs/Developer/Basic_Assets.md

 # Basic Asset Handling

-Bonfire provides a helper library that assists in building link tags for many different types of assets.
-It also can work with the [Asset Pipeline](/admin/help/Developer.Assets_Pipeline) to combine and minify your assets.

-## Overview

 Assets in Bonfire work hard to help you take advantage of as much front-end performance techniques as we can, yet still keep a very flexible system.
 You can combine files into a single file, minify javascript or CSS files, and even fingerprint the name so you can use far-future expires headers to take advantage of browser caching.

 The basic use of assets assumes that all assets are stored in the <tt>public/assets</tt> folder under the folder of their specific type.